SDTC-CPMed/DigiTwin_framework/README.md

 ## Upstream Regulatory (UR) gene prediction in Ingenuity Pathway Analysis (IPA)

-IPA is a commercial software, but you can request a free trial here (https://digitalinsights.qiagen.com/products-overview/discovery-insights-portfolio/analysis-and-visualization/qiagen-ipa/)
+IPA is a commercial software, but you can request a free trial here (https://digitalinsights.qiagen.com/products-overview/discovery-insights-portfolio/analysis-and-visualization/qiagen-ipa/).

-1. Create a new project (Example) in the Project Manager to upload the DEGs (differentially expressed genes)
+1. First, we created a new project (SAR) in the Project Manager to upload the DEGs (differentially expressed genes)
 <img src="https://user-images.githubusercontent.com/51739216/155742486-d36454fe-081b-4dfc-8022-789aa849a87b.png" width="300" />

-2. Upload the DEGs into “Dataset Files”, in the new project (Example).
-Based on the data, choose the corresponding ID, for example, “Human gene symbol” or "Entrez gene ID".
-Add the corresponding LogFC and q-value cut-offs, and keep all of them as the same group, e.g., observation 1.
+2. In the 'SAR' project, we upload the DEGs (including their corresponding LogFCs and q-values) into “Dataset Files”.
+Based on our data, we choose the corresponding ID, “Human gene symbol”, and the observation names, "Expr Log Ratio" (LogFC) and "Expr False Discovery Rate" (q-val).
+Both LogFC and q-val were kept as the same group, "observation 1".
 Click “save” and name the dataset.
 <img src="https://user-images.githubusercontent.com/51739216/155743247-58c3ab2c-3c9c-41a3-85bf-b36e51239ca4.png" width="450" />

 3. In the lower right corner click “Analyze/Filter Dataset”, then “Core Analysis”.